kengibson1111/go-stdlib/README.md

 a cert specific to tlsserver.
 The cert and key are only good for localhost so don't try to use it externally.
 It's a demo, man.

-* tlsserver - simple example of a TLS server.
-It requires a generated server.key and server.pem.
-  This came from a public gist with few mods.

 * tlsclient - simple example of a TLS client.
 It requires the contents of the server.pem.
 This came from a public gist with a couple of mods to recognize the cert.